 Alexander AdamesGraduate Associate

 Alexander Adames (pronounced uh-dahm-ehz) is a doctoral student in the Department of Sociology of Sociology here at Penn.
-Alexander is primarily interested in the study of social stratification and social mobility and their relationship with mental health and education.
+Alexander is primarily interested studying the effects of family background on socioeconomic outcomes.

 Prior to Penn, Alexander was a CDC Undergraduate Public Health Scholar and has had experiences doing research on Black men's health; sleep inequality; health insurance and mortality; sexual consent on college campuses; and lived theology within the civil rights movement.
 Alexander was an undergraduate student at the University of Virginia, where he also majored in sociology.